sfigg/commercialization-public/test/assessments/results-for-the-onoff-assessments.md

 During shutdown/suspend, every device driver is sent a power (IRP\_MJ\_POWER) IRP that has an IRP\_MN\_SET\_POWER minor code and working power state.
 Device drivers subsequently send Device Power IRPs to corresponding devices.
 This metric measures the time for all drivers to process the set power IRP.

-**Note**
+> [!NOTE]
-Drivers should not retain the System Power IRP during this phase.
+> Drivers should not retain the System Power IRP during this phase.
 Each driver can delay system startup by not promptly handling the system power IRP.

 **Detailed Sub-metrics**